TOAST-DOCS/Compute-Instance/en/console-guide.md

 Flavors can be selected depending on virtual hardware performance.
 Nevertheless, such selection may be limited depending on the performance that image requires.
 For more details, refer to [Overview of Instances](./overview).

-Instance flavors may be changed in the TOAST console after created: from higher to lower specs, or vice versa.
+Instance flavors may be changed in the NHN Cloud console after created: from higher to lower specs, or vice versa.
 Some flavors cannot be changed, so refer to [Change of Instance Flavors](./console-guide/#change-instance-flavors)

 > [Caution] Default instance disk cannot be changed with Change of Instance Flavors.